There are a plethora of finance and business books out there that offer financial tips and tricks to up your money game.

 3. Have a Budget That Works For You

 The word ‘budget’ is frequently used in the financial world.
 That is because it really is important.
 Budgeting is a great finance tip for beginners and experts alike.

-I know what you’re thinking: budgets are hard, they don’t work, you don’t like them, you don’t earn enough to warrant having one.
+I know what you’re thinking: How do you create a budget you can stick to?
+Budgets are hard, they don’t work, you don’t like them, you don’t earn enough to warrant having one.
 Have I missed anything?

 I know budgeting might seem hard.
 But it really is not.
 A budget, in it’s simplest version, is just your plan to spend your money.
 Nothing more, nothing less.

 Create a budget plan for your money so that you have a better idea of where it is being spent every month.